 Prof. Nikolić informed that since the last meeting there has also been a change in the legal representative of the coordinating institution since there is an Acting Rector of the University of Montenegro and that EACA has been duly informed of this change.

 Professor Redžepagić had a question on the possibility of the initial budget increase by 10%.
-Mr Perazić explained that 10% refers to the possible increase at the level of the entire consortium.
+Mr Perazić explained that 10% refers to the possible increase per budget category at the level of the entire consortium.
 According to Grant Agreement this can be done without asking ECASE for permission.

 Ms Ana Dragutinović gave a presentation pertaining to the planned activities in the second project year. i.e. by the end of project implementation.
 The overview covered all the WPs.